-SST is a collection of npm packages.
+SST is a collection of npm packages that allow you to create a serverless app.

 Create a new project using.